apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/wasb.rst

 Login (optional)
     Specify the login used for Azure Blob Storage.
 Strictly needed for Active Directory (token) authentication as Service principle credential.
 Optional for the rest if host (account url) is specified.
+    It can be left out to fall back on DefaultAzureCredential_.

 Password (optional)
     Specify the password used for Azure Blob Storage.
 For use with Active Directory (token credential) and shared key authentication.
+    It can be left out to fall back on DefaultAzureCredential_.

 Host (optional)
     Specify the account url for Azure Blob Storage.
-Strictly needed for Active Directory (token) authentication as Service principle credential.
+Strictly needed for Active Directory (token) and DefaultAzureCredential_ authentication as Service principle credential.
 Optional for the rest if login (account name) is specified.

 Blob Storage Connection String (optional)
-    Connection string for use with connection string authentication.
+    Connection string for use with connection string authentication It can be left out to fall back on DefaultAzureCredential_..

 Blob Storage Shared Access Key (optional)
     Specify the shared access key.
 Needed only for shared access key authentication.
+    It can be left out to fall back on DefaultAzureCredential_.

 SAS Token (optional)
     SAS Token for use with SAS Token authentication.
+    It can be left out to fall back on DefaultAzureCredential_.

 Tenant Id (Active Directory Auth) (optional)
     Specify the tenant to use.
 Required only for Active Directory (token) authentication.
+    It can be left out to fall back on DefaultAzureCredential_.

 Extra (optional)
     Specify the extra parameters (as json dictionary) that can be used in Azure connection.
     The following parameters are all optional:

-    * ``client_secret_auth_config``: Extra config to pass while authenticating as a service principal using `ClientSecretCredential <https://learn.microsoft.com/en-in/python/api/azure-identity/azure.identity.clientsecretcredential?view=azure-python>`_
+    * ``client_secret_auth_config``: Extra config to pass while authenticating as a service principal using `ClientSecretCredential <https://learn.microsoft.com/en-in/python/api/azure-identity/azure.identity.clientsecretcredential?view=azure-python>`_ It can be left out to fall back on DefaultAzureCredential_.

 When specifying the connection in environment variable you should specify it using URI syntax.